Frequently Asked Questions

 Without the digital perks – like the discount and automatic top-up – your Student Mobility Card cannot be used to travel.
 Instead, you’ll need to load the digital products that are a part of your monthly subscription with us onto your card.
 You can “pick them up” at an NS ticket machine or an OV-chipkaart service point at a large train station near you.

-How can I use my Student Mobility Card to travel by train?
+How can I use my Student Mobility Card to travel by train and metro?

-At every Dutch train station, you’ll find card readers, either on the platform itself or as gates that will open once you scanned your card.
-If it’s your first time, you can usually follow the lead of other people.
+At every Dutch train station, you’ll find card readers, either on the platform itself or at gates that will open once you scanned your card.
 Don’t forget to check out again at your destination station!

 How can I use my Student Mobility Card in the tram and bus?